DealerDotCom/web-integration-api-docs/source/includes/_locations.md

 (async APILoader => {
   const API = await APILoader.create(document.currentScript);
   API.insert('vehicle-pricing', (elem, meta) => {
-    // This element is positioned below the vehicle pricing area on vehicle search and detail pages.
+    // This element is positioned after the vehicle-payments insert location, and is placed below the pricing/incentives area on vehicle search and detail pages.
   });
 })(window.DDC.APILoader);
 ```